 "Rachel."
 LeRoy's voice isn't hard.
 "Be reasonable.
 Call Mercedes, see if she'll be willing to stay here for a couple of weeks.
 Give Finn time to figure out what to do, at least."

 "It's fine, LeRoy.
 I can move out.
-I can go stay with my brother for awhile."
-He gives her another sad look before nodding at her fathers.
+I can go stay with my brother for a while."
+He gives her another sad look before nodding to her fathers.

-She bites her tongue but says nothing as she watches him walk into her (their?) bedroom and start packing clothes into a suitcase.
-Fiancé or not, she was not living with a man she does not know.
+She bites her tongue but says nothing as she watches him walk into her (their?) bedroom and start packing clothes into a duffel bag.
+Fiancé or not, she was not living with a man she did not know.